-Nearly 400 submarines commissioned by the U.S. Navy were built with asbestos-containing products.
-This was before the mineral was widely known to cause mesothelioma and other health issues.
+Almost 400 U.S. Navy submarines were built with asbestos.
+This was before the mineral was known to cause mesothelioma, as manufacturers of asbestos products hid the risks from the public for decades.

 U.S. Navy submarines with asbestos include: